-Social-Emotional Guidance Curriculum
+Social-Emotional Counseling Curriculum

-Counselors are collaborating with the Health Program to provide social and emotional guidance lessons to all students using the Second Step: Student Success Through Prevention Grade-Level Program.
+Counselors are collaborating with the Health Program to provide social and emotional counseling lessons to all students using the Second Step: Student Success Through Prevention Grade-Level Program.
 Counselors will be going into Health classes each quarter to present four lessons in the areas of Empathy and Communication, Bullying Prevention, Emotional Management, and Substance Abuse Prevention.

 Why Middle School Counselors?